 Politics aside, I was very interested in documenting the event on film.
 I had couple of rolls of Kodak Tri-x kicking around, which became my film of choice.
 I shot mostly with my new Olympus OM-4 with 50mm f1.4 lens.

 My plan was mainly to document and I wasn’t too sure how all this would look on film, stylistically speaking.
 I was hopeful, of course, to capture at least few somewhat artistic photos too.
 Realistically speaking though, I mostly expected to get pretty generic demonstration photos.
 I wasn’t trigger happy at all (even though full of inspiration), and I got really picky with my shots.
 On crowded events like these, it may seem like there’s a ton to shoot, but actually good subjects and compositions are really hard to find.
 Bearing that in mind, I mostly strolled around and really just tried to pick few good shots, that would justify shooting on film.
 I was worried that I wouldn’t get anything fancier than any of the thousands of iPhone shots that people no-doubt shot.
 To some extent, I think I succeeded in my goal.
 About 50% of the shots were pretty generic that could have been shot by anyone, but in addition to them, there were some fancy-schmancy keepers as well.

 That’s all for now.
 I have actually some photos still to develop, which means I may and up writing a part deux of this post.

 Graphic designer and a 35mm film photography enthusiast.
 I enjoy straight photography on natural/available light and in-camera techniques.
 I'm inspired by early and mid-1900's classic photojournalism, street photography and documentary photography.
-Currently shooting mainly with Leica M6 and Olympus OM-4.
+Currently shooting mainly with Leica M6.